Sherborne Developmental Movement: The Complete Teacher's

 Sherborne Developmental Movement aids learner progress (Sherborne, 1960s).
 Activities and relationships boost physical, emotional, and social learning.
 Sherborne's (1960s) framework builds body awareness and connection.
 These experiences help all learners succeed and build confidence (Sherborne, 1960s).

 Structured SDM helps learners of all abilities.
 It supports learners with learning difficulties to feel cared for.
-SDM also helps others build cooperation, as shown by Wortley (2015) and Landalf (2004).
-SDM's key ideas are: trust first, physical connection grows relationships, and learners feel comfortable, as argued by Young (2012).
+SDM is widely reported by practitioners to support cooperation and trust between learners (Sherborne, 1990; McGreevy, 2015).
+The approach’s key ideas are that trust comes first, that physical connection helps relationships grow, and that learners need to feel comfortable before being asked to take risks in movement.

 Learner progress in SDM can be slow and varied.
 A learner resisting touch might later seek it.
 Learners struggling with movement may find confidence with support.
 Small gains show big steps towards physical confidence and social skills.
-SDM principles, applied thoughtfully, build wellbeing and relationship skills (Researcher names, dates preserved).
+SDM principles, applied thoughtfully, build wellbeing and relationship skills (Sherborne, 1990; McGreevy, 2015).

 Sherborne Developmental Movement, created by Veronica Sherborne, builds learners' body awareness and relationships.
 This play-based physical approach uses structured movement, not words.
 It helps learners feel bodily secure and builds social skills and confidence (Sherborne, n.d.).